la2050/archive/_projects/2015/leaders-readers-bringing-much-needed-books-to-children-in-lausd-beyond.md

   and committed staff of three full-time employees.
 Supporting this team are a group of two-to-three student interns, a five-member Board of Directors, and a crew of volunteers provided by EarthAngels.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The Leaders + Readers program budget for 2015-2016 is $125,000.
-This amount covers ALL of the operational costs associated with running the Leaders + Readers programs.
-To cover the $25,000 shortfall, we plan to leverage our relationships with various corporate and philanthropic partners to secure small grants.
-Milk + Bookies also organizes fundraisers, one of which took place in early August and garnered $5,000 to support the Leaders + Readers program.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- To place this response in context, understand that Leaders + Readers strives to convert every $1 of program expense into $8 worth of books.
-We sampled the value of more than 200 donated books, comparing their value to the current listings of used books (those of similar title and quality) for sale on Amazon.com.
-On average, each book collected by Leaders + Readers has a value of $8.33.
-With a goal to raise over 100,000 books during the 2015-2016 school year, the Leaders + Readers program seeks to amass over $800,000 worth of books on a $125,000 budget.
-That is a 640% return on investment.

-   Contemplating an award of $100,000, our budget will be as follows:

-   Expenses:

-   Salary and Payroll: $65,000

-   Rent and Storage:  $16,500

-   Program Supplies: $10,000

-   Transportation:  $4,000

-   Administrative:  $4,500

-   TOTAL  $100,000
 How do you plan to scale the success of your proposal?: >- Milk+Bookies has over ten years of experience in inspiring “future philanthropists” and spreading the love of reading.
 We have seen the success